 “What do you think of this?”
 I was asked..
 This, was the buzz of activity outside the National Transport and Safety Authority (NTSA) offices in Upper hill.
 Specifically, the sellers holding up placards announcing, ‘Cybercafe’ aggressively competing for attention, despite policemen shooing them away.
 So, what do I think of this?
 I think they represent the same thing that vegetable vendors (usually out of town) who rush, like bees to honey, at every vehicle that stops outside their market.

+Now, then.
 Both sellers represent a rare quality; the quality that separates mediocre salespeople from progressive salespeople’; and that quality is hunger.
 Hunger boosts sales.
 We can argue about the ethics of both scenarios another day.
 For now let’s focus on the craving to thrive- the hunger.

 Few team members are naturally hungry